huggingface/blog/bloom-inference-optimization.md

 Another really important aspect of the final UX is the latency.
 Since we have different parameter sets for different requests, we might have

-1 request for 20tokens and the other for 250 tokens.
+1 request for 20 tokens and the other for 250 tokens.
 Since it takes 75ms/token latency one request takes 1.5s and the other 18s.
-If we were batching all the way, we would be making the user that asked wait for 18s and making it appear to him as if we were running at 900ms/token which is quite slow!
+If we were batching all the way, we would be making the user that asked to wait for 18s and making it appear to him as if we were running at 900ms/token which is quite slow!

 Since we're in PyTorch world with extreme flexibility, what we can do instead